-Here, in no particular order, are 11 delicious, expert-endorsed options that’ll have you snacking smarter in no time—without studying for a nutrition degree. —Jamie McKillop
+Here, in no particular order, are 10 delicious, expert-endorsed options that’ll have you snacking smarter in no time—without studying for a nutrition degree.

 The yogurt provides plenty of protein, calcium, and live active cultures, while the pumpkin adds a dose of vitamin A. Plus the cinnamon is loaded with flavor, antioxidants, and can help regulate blood sugar, Glassman says.

-She’s known as “the plant-based dietitian,” and worked with Dr. T. Colin Campbell, the author of The China Study, so it’s no surprise that Hever’s favorite snack is dairy-free, homemade hummus.
+Known as “the plant-based dietitian,” Julieanna Hever, RD, has worked with Dr. T. Colin Campbell, the author of The China Study, so it’s no surprise that her favorite snack is dairy-free, homemade hummus.
 The Complete Idiot’s Guide To Plant-Based Nutrition author likes to eat it with raw veggies, roll it up in nori wrappers (a norito!), or just plain with a spoon.

-As a busy mom juggling family time, media appearances, and the regular columns she writes for Perez Hilton’s websites, DeFazio’s all about “no fuss” foods and do-able dieting (the Los Angeles-based nutritionist even cops to feeding her 6 year old a Happy meal every once in a while).
+As a busy mom juggling family time and media appearances Lisa DeFazio, RD, is all about “no fuss” foods and do-able dieting (the Los Angeles-based nutritionist even cops to feeding her six-year-old a Happy Meal every once in a while).
 That’s why her favorite snack is a cinch: one tablespoon of peanut butter spread onto an apple, banana, or celery sticks.

 In addition to being quick and easy, it’s also a good balance of protein, fat, and carbohydrates, DeFazio says—proof that simple can be totally satisfying.

-This well-rounded New York-based Aussie has studied nutrition biochemistry, functional medicine, and cognitive behavioral therapy.
-And as far as nutrition and taste go, her favorite nosh is equally balanced: SeaSnax (non GMO nori sheets) filled with avocado.
+Well-rounded New York-based Aussie Dana James, MS, CNS, CDN, has studied nutrition biochemistry, functional medicine, and cognitive behavioral therapy.
+And as far as nutrition and taste go, her favorite nosh is equally balanced: SeaSnax (non-GMO nori sheets) filled with avocado.

 “The saltiness of the nori is nicely juxtaposed against the smooth and creamy consistency of the avocado,” James says.
-Plus the nori is rich in iodine, which supports thyroid function, and the avocado is “the best anti-ager on the planet,” James says.
+Plus the nori is rich in iodine, which supports thyroid function, and the avocado is “the best anti-ager on the planet,” she adds.

 Chia seeds contain omega-3 fatty acids, which are filling and improve the digestion.
 Plus, “the whole dish feels just like an indulgent dessert!” she says.

-The self-proclaimed “qualitarian” is on a mission to help everyone eat cleaner, starting with her ranking system of hundreds of everyday foods.
+Self-proclaimed “qualitarian” Ashley Koff, RD is on a mission to help everyone eat cleaner, starting with her ranking system of hundreds of everyday foods.
 What wins her stamp of approval as an on-the-go snack?
 An organic green juice with a packet of Manitoba Harvest hemp hearts.
 “Giving your body foods it recognizes easily, like organic vegetables, and skipping chemistry lab projects, like artificial dyes, helps the body work most efficiently,” says the D.C.-based nutritionist and author of Mom Energy.